Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • On the other hand, narrow wheels can accommodate a higher offset without compromising the overall performance of the vehicle.

-Finding the perfect balance between wheel width and offset is crucial to achieving optimal and performance.
+Finding the perfect balance between and offset is crucial to achieving optimal and performance.
 It’s important to take into account the specific requirements of your vehicle, as well as your personal preferences, when selecting the right and offset combination.

 Suspension Setup